 [Ouagadougou, Burkina Faso— July 7, 2021] Living Goods is delighted to announce a three-year partnership with the Government of Burkina Faso that will improve maternal and child health service delivery by developing an integrated and digitally-enabled community health care system.

-At over 81%, Burkina Faso has among the highest rates of under-five mortality in West Africa, caused by malnutrition, acute respiratory infections, malaria, diarrhea, and neonatal infections—with 70% of these preventable deaths occurring in community settings.
+Burkina Faso has among the highest rates of under-five mortality in West Africa (87.5 deaths per 1,000 live births) caused by malnutrition, acute respiratory infections, malaria, diarrhea, and neonatal infections—with 70% of these preventable deaths occurring in community settings.
 In collaboration with other like-minded organizations like Terre des hommes Lausanne, Living Goods will support the government to improve these statistics by strengthening its existing foundation of digital tools to ensure the continuity of quality primary health services at both community and facility levels.

 This effort will build upon the significant progress Burkina Faso’s Ministry of Health (MoH) has made over the last five years to invest in digital health and reduce maternal and child mortality by designing and implementing a context-specific digital health tool for the country’s 18,000 community-based health workers—known locally as Agents de santé à base Communautaire (ASBCs)—and their supervisors.